fundor333/DigitalTea/content/post/2020/pumking-stuff-for-october/index.md

 - hot tea
 - bakery
 slug: "pumking-stuff-for-october"
 categories:
 type: "post"
+expiryDate: 2022-12-27T12:13:52.000+01:00
 ---

 And now it is Autumn, or Fall if you are in the New Continent, but it is everywhere is pumpkin season.
 And it is my favorite Autumn's fruit[^1] and I eat it in any way.
 And some time I make it for eating it with a good cup of tea.

 So in this post I make a recipe for the "Witch's Bread", a family recipe for pumpkin tea cake.
 ![Witch's Bread](presentazione.jpeg)